hardyoyo/vagrant_embark_base/README.md

-# Vagrant-Spotlight
+# Vagrant-Embark

-A simplistic Vagrant dev environment for hacking on Spotlight, and do so with Ansible for provisioning.
+A simplistic Vagrant dev environment for starting any sort of web development project that will run on CentOS or RedHat Enterprise Linux/RHEL, and do so with Ansible for provisioning.
 Uses [Librarian-Ansible](https://github.com/bcoe/librarian-ansible) to handle downloading Ansible roles.

 Need more roles?
 Add them to the Ansiblefile.
 Call them in the playbook.